 These abilities replace crafter, support droid, durable materials, precise timing, construct expertise, and one with machines.

 Flurry Assault (Ex)

 At 2nd level, an artiforged can perform a flurry assault as a full-attack action.
 When doing so, he may perform an extra attack using an integrated weapon.
 He takes a –2 penalty on all attacks this turn and applies his full Strength modifier to the integrated weapon’s damage roll.
-If the artiforged uses a two-handed weapon during flurry assault, he only applies his full Strength modifier instead of 1 -1 /2 times his Strength modifier to the damage roll.

 The artiforged may attack multiple times with the same integrated weapon on his turn using this ability.
 When he hits a creature with a melee attack during flurry assault, his next ranged attack against it in this turn does not provoke an attack of opportunity from that creature.
 Flurry assault does not stack with two weapon fighting or the Rapid Shot feat and cannot be combined with natural attacks.

 This ability replaces tinkering.

 As he gains levels, an artiforged learns new ways to augment his body.
 Starting at 2nd level, an artiforged gains an upgrade and one additional upgrade every two engineer levels thereafter.
 He may not choose the same upgrade multiple times unless noted in the description.
 Some upgrades may require the artiforged to raise his tension.
 Unless otherwise noted, the saving throw DC for an artiforged’s upgrade is equal to 10 + half of the engineer’s level + his Intelligence modifier.
 An artiforged may pick Extra Engineer Trick with these Upgrades.